fcapovilla/caporss/README.md

 4. Set the "DATABASE\_URL" environment variable with your database connection informations. ex:

+    export DATABASE\_URL="postgres://username:password@hostname/database"

+5. Set the SESSION\_SECRET environment variable to secure your sessions:

-    export DATABASE\_URL="postgres://username:password@hostname/database
+	export SESSION\_SECRET="My session secret..."

 5. Run CapoRSS using Thin:

     thin start -R config.ru

+Notes:
-Note: For security reasons, a SSL certificate is required for running CapoRSS in production mode.
+* For security reasons, a SSL certificate is required for running CapoRSS in production mode.
+* The Postgres adapter is used in the production configuration by default.
+If you want to use MySQL, modify the Gemfile, comment the "dm-postgres-adapter" gem and uncomment the "dm-mysql-adapter" gem.

 ### Heroku and AppFog